About Me

 I also serve as a mentor for Maunakea Scholars, a program for public high schools in Hawai'i that teaches students how to write telescope proposals and offers them the opportunity to take data for an astrophysical project of their design.
 I advise students interested in stars and planets in brainstorming and editing proposal ideas, both in and out of class.

-I also am a part of the IfA Mentoring in Lower Years Program, which partners senior graduate students with first-years to ease their transition into graduate school.
-Similarly, I serve as a Coffee Chat Mentor for students participating in the IfA's REU program, and was a senior mentor for Yale STARS Fellows, which aimed to serve historically underrepresented minorities in the sciences.
+I was also a part of the IfA Mentoring in Lower Years Program, which partners senior graduate students with first-years to ease their transition into graduate school.
+Similarly, I served as a Coffee Chat Mentor for students participating in the IfA's REU program, and was a senior mentor for Yale STARS Fellows, which aimed to serve historically underrepresented minorities in the sciences.
 Last, I have served on panels aimed at retaining student interest in the sciences (Yale Engineering & Sciences Weekend) and at helping undergraduates apply to graduate school.

 Departmental Service